-Should have completed TPB approved tax agent courses such as a TPB approved commercial law course and TPB approved taxation law course
+Have completed TPB-approved tax agent courses such as a TPB-approved commercial law course and a TPB-approved taxation law course

 Should have a year of full-time pertinent experience in the previous five years

-Should hold a degree or postgraduate award from a tertiary institution of Australia
+Have a degree or postgraduate award from a tertiary institution in Australia.

-May require completing a TPB approved course in fundamental accountancy principles, a TPB approved taxation law course, and a TPB approved commercial law course
+It May require completing a TPB-approved course in fundamental accountancy principles, a TPB-approved taxation law course, and a TPB-approved commercial law course.

-Should have completed a TPB official taxation law course and a TPB approved commercial law course
+Completed a TPB official taxation law course and a TPB-approved commercial law course